HuProt™ content and quality assurance

 - HuProt™ Human Proteome Microarray

-The HuProt™ human proteome microarray (v3.1) contains >20,000 unique, newly re-sequenced and individually purified human proteins representing 16,152 genes (~81% of the human proteome; see figure, right) and 124 unique mouse gene symbols.
+The HuProt™ human proteome microarray (v4.0) contains around 21,000 unique, newly re-sequenced and individually purified human proteins representing 17,374 genes (87% of the human proteome; see figure, right) and 124 unique mouse gene symbols.
 Recombinant proteins are expressed in yeast (S. cerevisiae), purified and printed on glass slides in duplicate, along with control proteins.

 Custom selected protein panels can also be printed, processed and analysed at Arrayjet.
 Please contact us for more information.

 HuProt™ v3.1 content can be searched by clicking here.